 This new framework enables the Bank of Canada, in the national interest, to supervise and regulate activities associated with retail payments in order to mitigate operational risks and protect the funds of end users, i.e. individuals or entities using a payment service in the capacity of payer or payee.

-If you are subject to this new regime, you will need to register with the Bank of Canada between November 1st and November 15th, 2024, and comply with a series of new obligations.
-To submit your registration application, you will need to specify details on your risk management and incident response framework, and provide examples of contracts or agreements.
-In addition, as an FSP, you will be required to establish, apply and maintain a written fund protection framework that complies with regulatory requirements.
+If you are subject to this new regime, you will need to register with the Bank of Canada between November 1st and November 15th, 2024, and comply with a series of new obligations, such as protecting end-user funds and establishing risk management and fund protection frameworks in writing and in compliance with regulatory requirements.

 Does this apply to me?